Financial and Legal

 Resources to Help With Financial and Legal Advice

 NECC offers a referral service to resources in the community.
-To meet with someone to discuss your need, please use the Community Support Services Referral Form to submit your request.
+To meet with someone to discuss your need, please use the Community Resources Referral Form to submit your request.

 Department of Transitional Assistance